naomitague/tbm-design/ET/Conceptual model of ET - complexities.md

+## Atmosphere
-# Timing of Precipitation
+Timing of Precipitation
 - **Seasonal and Event-Based Influences:**
-  The timing of precipitation as well as magnitdue impact ET because a temporal disconnect between precipitation inputs and energy drivers reduce ET; storage smooths precipitation inputs thus  the impact of precipitation timing on ET is mediated by storage
+  The timing of precipitation as well as magnitdue impact disconnect between energy-water availability (as mediated by storage), can also impact interception loss and infiltration
+Radiation availablity
+	- topographic complexity
+	- diffuse/direct
+	- clouds and fog

 # Storage
 * storage shapes ET at all space/time scales (papers)